polaser/number-from-speech-recogniser/README.md

 Model - resnet34 (I changed only last layer)

-Model predicts one of 42 russian words, which used to translate numbers (from 1 to 999 999) to text.
+Model predicts spelled number (from 1 to 999 999) from speech to text.